MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

    ![Flow templates in the Teams Store](../media/power-automate-teams-app-create/store.jpg)

    When you select a template, a new dialog opens.
-Name the flow and then sign into the apps and services the flow uses (if you are not alread signed into them).
+Name the flow and then sign into the apps and services the flow uses (if you are not already signed into them).

    ![Template details page in Teams](../media/power-automate-teams-app-create/Store-4.png)